 How to Get Out of Your Gym Membership Without Paying a Penalty

-Trying to cancel your gym membership can be more tiring than actually attending that kick boxing class you've been avoiding.
-Getting out of your gym contract can be so difficult, in fact, that people are going to great lengths to avoid paying any penalties.
-After going into debt living a lifestyle she couldn't really afford, this woman forged fake documents to convince Equinox she had moved out of state.
-She photoshopped her name onto bills sent to her parents home in Virginia.
-She hadn't really moved, but it worked and she saved herself over $1,000 in penalties.
+Trying to cancel your gym membership can be more tiring than actually attending that kickboxing class you keep skipping.
+Getting out of your gym contract can be so tough that people are going to great lengths to avoid paying any penalties.
+After going into debt living a lifestyle she couldn’t afford, this woman forged fake documents to convince Equinox she had moved out of state.
+She photoshopped her name onto bills sent to her parents’ home in Virginia.
+She hadn’t truly moved, but it worked and she saved herself over $1,000 in penalties.

-Most people don't take the gym contract they sign as seriously as they should.
-It's just a gym membership right?
-How serious could it really be?
-But it's important to read the fine print before signing ANY contracts.
+Most people don’t take the gym contract they sign as seriously as they should.
+It’s just a gym membership, right?
+How serious could it be?
+But it’s important to read the fine print before signing ANY contracts.

 If you're trying to ditch your gym membership because you'll be traveling for a few months, tending to an illness or family emergency, or even just in between freelance gigs, you can also opt to freeze your account instead of canceling it entirely.
 Most gyms let you stop paying your monthly membership for a certain amount of time, so long as you give them a heads up and plan to renew once the freezing period ends.